 To proactively protect our staff and our customers in response to COVID-19, our retail space will be closed until further notice.
-Hardware scheduled to be picked up by customers at our office will be shipped to the customer's preferred address instead.
-Our Service Desk remains open but we anticipate you could expect longer wait times than normal.
+If you need assistance or would like to ask about our services, our Customer Experience Group is here for you 24/7.
+Wait times may be a little longer than usual but we promise we will get to you as soon as possible.
 Thank you for your patience during these challenging times.

 Each of the LEDs on your DSL modem serve a purpose, but understanding what they indicate can be confusing.
 It’s good to know what they’re for, as this can help you troubleshoot connectivity issues if and when they happen.